DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/1 Configuration/isDirty.md

 ---
 ---
 ##### shortDescription
-Specifies whether editors current values differ from the initial values.
+Specifies whether current editor values differ from initial values.

 ##### readonly

 ---
-This property is a readonly flag.
-You can use it to check whether the editors in Form were changed.
+This property is a read-only flag.
+You can use it to check whether any editor values changed on this Form.

 #####See Also#####
 - [reset]({basewidgetpath}/Methods/#reseteditorsData)